SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

 HTTPProxyURL: "<PROXY_URL>"
 ```

-If you want to automate the installation of the agent with this configuration option, make sure a `config.yaml` file with this line is present in the working directory when launching the install command.
+If you want to automate the installation of the agent with this configuration option, make sure that a `config.yaml` file with this line is present in the working directory before launching the install command.

 ### Optional steps